jharwell/libra/docs/design/customizing.rst

 ..
 IMPORTANT:: Only non-empty defaults are contained in ``defaults.cmake``.
 For
-               things which default to empty, such as ``LIBRA_CPPCHECK_EXTRA_ARGS``, you can just define them directly in that file.
-See :ref:`usage/project-local` for which variables fall into this category.
+               things which default to empty, such as :cmake:variable:`LIBRA_CPPCHECK_EXTRA_ARGS`, you can just define
+               them directly in that file.
+See
+               :ref:`usage/project-local/variables` for which variables fall
+               into this category.

 The main exception to this single point of customization is the C/C++ diagnostic candidates; since those are uniquely defined for each compiler, you can't put